rmarsono/marvel-heroes-app/README.md

-# Flare HR tech challenge - Marvel Heroes app
+# Marvel Heroes app by Rendy Marsono

-Build a React Native app that lets a user explore the Marvel character universe, find their favourite hero and view detailed info about them.
+React Native app that lets a user explore the Marvel character universe, find their favourite hero and view detailed info about them.

+The app allows users to filter Marvel characters by their names.
+Tapping on a name will navigate to a screen with the characters' stats, description (if available) and display a gallery of comic books they have been featured in.

 ## How to view